What Is Social Proof? Why You Need Your Customers' Help

 Image Source

 Dyson relies on the five-star rating system and customer reviews to help create buyer trust.
-This kind of social proof is most commonly recognizable for shoppers, as most companies employ the same type of rating system.
+I think this kind of social proof is most commonly recognizable for shoppers, as most companies employ the same type of rating system.
 A star system is easy to understand and does not leave customers confused about a product's rating.

-What we like: We like that Dyson puts their product reviews right at the top of the product listing.
+What I like: I like that Dyson puts their product reviews right at the top of the product listing.
 This makes it easy for customers to find and read reviews without endless scrolling to get to the bottom of the page.

 Pro tip: Always ask your customers for a review of your product or service.
 Don’t forget to send follow-up emails to customers who did not leave a review after the initial email!